 The first rule of sunbathing (well, after applying suncream) is to drink plenty of water throughout the day.

 Sadly, cocktails don’t actually count towards rehydrating yourself, so a large bottle of water or two will simply have to do.
-We love this one from Amazon, but any refillable bottle will work just as well.
+I love this one* from Amazon, but any refillable bottle will work just as well.

 While it’s useful to have something to dry yourself off with post-dip, the real reason a towel is a beach day essential is to give you something to sunbathe comfortably on.

 The quality of your towel can make or break a trip.
 For the best possible experience, try and find a large, soft towel with a distinctive colour or pattern to easily distinguish it from others.
-We love this one by Dock & Bay, but any large towel will do.
+I love this one* by Dock & Bay, but any large towel will do.

 Unless you enjoy squinting into the sunlight all day, no ‘what to bring to the beach’ checklist would be complete without a good pair of sunglasses*.